-Execution may be suspended in certain cases, for example, where the bailiff has asked the court to explain its decision, the debtor has a valid reason for being absent when the execution is to take place, or where a complaint has been filed in respect of the bailiff's actions.
+Execution may be suspended in certain cases, the debtor has a valid reason for being absent when the execution is to take place, or where a complaint has been filed in respect of the bailiff's actions.

 An execution order that cannot be wholly or partly satisfied, because, among other reasons, it has not been possible to trace the debtor or his/her assets, must be returned to the court (or other body) that issued it.